Julian Rayner: Career and research

+Rayner's faculty position was at the University of Alabama Birmingham, where he was an Assistant Professor between 2002 and 2008.

-Rayner joined the Sanger Institute in 2008,and became a Senior Group Leader in 2013.
+Rayner joined the Sanger Institute in 2008, and became a Senior Group Leader in 2013.
 In 2014 he was appointed as the Director of Connecting Science for the Wellcome Genome Campus.

 In 2019, he joined the University of Cambridge, as the Director of the Cambridge Institute for Medical Research.
 He was also elected to the Chair of Cell Biology in the School of Clinical Medicine.

 Rayner's research interests encompass the origins of Plasmodium parasites, and how their invasion of red blood cells cause all the symptoms of malaria.
 Working with collaborators such as Beatrice Hahn, he has demonstrated that Plasmodium falciparum is likely to have originated in gorillas, rather than chimpanzees or ancient humans.
 Together with colleagues at the Sanger Institute, Rayner has identified a key ligand which is essential for erythrocyte invasion by P. falciparum and therefore has significant anti-malarial potential.

 Public engagement

-In March 2011 Rayner took part in the Argon Zone of the science engagement activity I'm a Scientist, Get me out of here!, where he won £500 to put towards a science communication project.
+In March 2011, Rayner took part in the Argon Zone of the science engagement activity I'm a Scientist, Get me out of here!, where he won £500 to put towards a science communication project.
 Rayner used the prize money to create compact disc versions of the interactive game Malaria Challenge and distributed copies freely to schools in the UK.

 Honours and awards

-In 2015 he was awarded CA Wright Memorial medal by the British Society for Parasitology.
+In 2015, he was awarded CA Wright Memorial medal by the British Society for Parasitology.

+In 2022, Rayner was elected as a Fellow of EMBO, the European Molecular Biology Organization.

+In 2023, Rayner was elected to the Fellowship of the Academy of Medical Sciences in the UK.